Safety

 Alignments

-The plan will align with:
+The plan aligns with:

 Crash data